r3d91ll/Heuristic-Adaptive-Data-Extrapolation-System-HADES/HADES_Development_phases.md

   - Create initial version of the autonomic control system for resource management.

 ### Phase 3: Local Model Integration & Optimization
-- **Goals**: Deploy and optimize local LLM inference using GPU acceleration.
+- **Goals**: Deploy and optimize local LLM inference using GPU acceleration with embedded model architecture.
 - **Key Tasks**:
   - Deploy Codestral 22B (or similar 13-30B parameter model) using vLLM for inference.
   - Configure model parameters for optimal performance on dual RTX A6000 GPUs.